GruffCassquatch/CustomSettingsTweaker/README.md

 # Custom Settings Tweaker

+I AM NOT CURRENTLY MAINTAINING THIS OR ANY OTHER MOD.
+PLEASE DO NOT OPEN ISSUES OR CONTACT ME REGARDING THIS OR ANY OTHER MOD.

 FOR GAME VERSION 2.00 / 2.02 (**PRE TALES FROM THE FAR TERRITORY**)
 Allows you to change and fine-tune several settings in a Custom mode game (new or existing).
 Should be compatible with other mods that also alter these settings, just leave the corresponding setting in this mod at ```Unchanged``` so the other mod alters it as intended.